The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act)

 – Refer to fire exit maps and procedures located in each room.

-- Once outside the building, ALL OCCUPANTS MUST PROCEED TO THE LEFT OF THE TENNIS COURTS to be accounted for.
+- Once outside the building, ALL OCCUPANTS MUST PROCEED TO THE LEFT OF THE BASKETBALL COURTS to be accounted for.

 - OCCUPANTS ARE NOT PERMITTED TO:

 - Remain near or re-enter building(s),

 - leave campus either by foot or vehicle.

 - Once assembled at the tennis court, ROLL CALL WILL BE TAKEN TO INSURE THAT ALL OCCUPANTS HAVE EVACUATED THE BUILDING.